Differential KO-theory: constructions, computations, and applications: Further constructions in differential KO-theory

 The image of $a$ is an ideal in the ring $\widehat{H}^*(M;\ZZ)$ and there is $\tilde{\eta}$ such that $a(\tilde{\eta})=f_*(\widehat{{\rm Ph}}(E,\nabla_{E})\cup_{\rm DB}a(\eta))$.
 Using this and properties {\bf (iii)}(Projection formula) and {\bf (iv)}(Form representative) of Proposition \ref{invdfth-iso} applied to the normal bundle $\mathcal{N}$ of the embedding $W\into \RR^n\times M$, we have

 for some $h,h^{\prime}\in H^{-1}(M;\pi_*(\op{KO}))$.
 Here we have used the Definition of the Thom injection $\hat{\Phi}(\hat{x})=\pi^*(\hat{x}) \cdot \hat{\Phi}(1)$ from Proposition \ref{thinjdfko}.
 Furthermore, in equalities one through four we have used, respectively, the projection formula, the definition of $f_*$, the naturality of $\widehat{\rm Ph}$, and the definition of $f_!$.
-Combining this with equation \eqref{rreqcool}, using the relation in Proposition \ref{Prop-split-MW}, and the fact that $\hat{\mathbb{A}}$ is natural with respect to pullback and multiplicative with respect to Whitney sums, we have
+Combining this with equation \eqref{rreqcool}, using the relation in Proposition \ref{Prop-split-MW} (recalling also that the image of $a$ is an ideal), and the fact that $\hat{\mathbb{A}}$ is natural with respect to pullback and multiplicative with respect to Whitney sums, we have